Childbirth, lactation, types of twins, problems related to child bearing and gametes banks

 Results from the liberation of two mature ova (from one ovary or both ovaries) at the same time, The two ova are fertilized with two sperms separately, Each embryo has a separated placenta in the uterus & its own embryonic sac.

-The two embryos carry different genes, therefore: They have different genetic characters (they never exceed brothers of the same age) and they may differ in the sex.
+The two embryos carry different genes, therefore: They have different genetic characters (they never exceed brothers of the same age) and they may differ in sex.

 Identical (Monozygotic) twins